-A place steeped
+A place steeped in sporting heritage

 In sporting terms, Tipperary’s heritage is without equal.
 The town